JeCheeseSmith/Clash-of-ppdb-s/README.md

 ## Copyright Notice

+We don't own any right to the used artworks in our game (pictures, audio, video, 3D Models).
+We call upon the educational use of any potentially copyrighted materials.
+Throughout our files and code you may find credits to the original authors. (e.g. see [buildingList](documentation/frontend/buildingList.md))

 ## How to start?

 > This guide assumes you have an Ubuntu Server running with a Nginx Webserver & PostgreSQL configured with a valid SSL Certificate.
 Optionally, like we did, you can retrieve your free SSL Certificate using [Certbot](https://certbot.eff.org/).